mattunderscorechampion/tree-root/README.md

 The current target is Java 7.
 I know Java 8 is the latest version and the Streams API may be helpful for tree traversals.
 I maybe able to add some Java 8 specific extensions and I will move the target over to Java 8 towards EOL of Java 7.

+##Simple collection implementations

+_FixedUncheckedSimpleCollection_ - a simple immutable collection, it is not checked and the array it is created from is not copied.
+The creator of the collection must not modify or keep a reference to the array passed to it.

+_ArrayListSimpleCollection_ - a simple mutable collection that is not thread safe.

+_DuplicateOnWriteSimpleCollection_ - simple collection that returns a modified duplicate on mutation.

+##Tree Implementations

+_LinkedTree_ - a mutable, not thread safe tree

+_TreeNodeImpl_ - an immutable tree

+_MutableTreeNodeImpl_ - a mutable tree that does not preserve modification order

+_BinaryTreeWrapper_ - an immutable binary tree

+_MutableBinaryTreeImpl_ - a mutable binary tree

+_BinarySearchTree_ - a mutable binary search tree

+_PathCopyTree_ - a path copy tree